-An IPOs or a seasoned equity offering can be either dilutive and non-dilutive, depending on whether they consist of primary and/or secondary components.
+An IPO or a seasoned equity offering can be either dilutive and non-dilutive, depending on whether they consist of primary and/or secondary components.

 Thank you for reading this guide.
 CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification, designed to transform anyone into a world-class financial analyst.

-To continue advancing your career, these additional resources will be helpful:
+To continue advancing your career, these additional CFI resources will be helpful: